Conventional Fitness

 The guidelines of US Surgeon General and fitness training organizations indicate that regular exercise of 2.5 hours a week that includes aerobic conditioning, weight and flexibility training will improve health and reduce the risk of developing or dying from leading causes of illness and death.

-However, if the overall health in the U.S. and worldwide is steadily declining it is fair to question whether the current concepts of conventional fitness and exercise methodology in the present form fall short of keeping human body fit and healthy.
+However, if the overall health in the U.S. and worldwide is steadily declining and the current concepts of conventional fitness and exercise methodology in the present form fall short of keeping human body fit and healthy.

 Regular Exercise and Fitness Results

-Unfortunately, it is commonly accepted that exercising regularly is sufficient to stay healthy and fit and lack of training results has no consequences.
-The prevailing notion is that a fitness regimen comprising of “weights”, “cardio” and stretching addresses all of the body’s needs.
-These are common misconceptions that can lead to your body becoming dysfunctional in the long-term.
+Literature points out that exercising regularly is sufficient to sustain appropriate levels of fitness.
+The prevailing notion is that a training regimen comprising of “weights”, “cardio” and stretching addresses all of the body’s needs.
+These are common misconceptions that can make your body becoming dysfunctional in the long-term.
+Fitness outcomes are lagging for general populations and inadequate training results are not of concern across the fitness industry icluding athletes and fitness enthusiasts.

-However, it is not widely understood that keeping the body fit and fitness plateau have a direct correlation.
-By using a workout “routine” you might assume that you keep your body conditioned while you drive your body consistently into plateau.
+You might assume that regular workouts keep your body conditioned, however, it is broadly misunderstood that by using a workout “routine” you may drive your body progressively into a nut.
 As a result, when a plateau is reached the physical and mental condition will level off and start deteriorating.

-This means that the body has to be constantly and properly stimulated.
-What makes this problem challenging is that existing approaches such as cross-training and changing daily workouts all the time or periodically have not proven to be effective.
+This means that the body has to be constantly and properly stimulated beyond present condition.
+What makes this problem challenging is that training approaches of changing daily workouts in a random order will not contribute to successful results.

-The very first and most important thing for you to know, before even beginning a fitness regimen of any kind, is how your body is designed to function.
-A widely ignored reality is that integrated functional movement is key to overall fitness.
-Starting your training without the understanding how is the body is designed to move can be dangerous because you may end up forcing your body to move in unnatural ways.
+The very first and most important thing for you to know, before even beginning a fitness regimen of any kind, is how your body is designed to function from anatomical viewpoint.
+It is widely misunderstood that muscular actions must be integrated with joint skeletal motions, otherwise, human movement efficincy is compromised.
+Starting your training without the knowledge of skeletal joint movement will cause dysfunction and injury to your body.